Innovation you can own.

 The allocation gap

-Where institutions already are
+Where large allocators already are

 Endowments allocate 14–24% of their portfolios to venture capital.